ProjectGleb/Web_Agent/README.md

 ![Duality-demo](https://github.com/user-attachments/assets/3d9fa8c5-fd6a-4cac-b392-f817ebab7481)

 The system has two paths for operating:
-1. **An AI gent that can learn to complete computer tasks through a simple video recording of one.**
+1. **An AI gent that can learn to complete computer tasks through a simple video recording of a task.**
 2. **An AI agent that can autonomousely complete computer tasks with no demonstration.
 (EXPERIMENTAL)**

 ## How It Works: